All links go directly to official Atlantis, Florida government websites.

 Government TypeCity Council

 Atlantis is a city in Palm Beach County, Florida.
-Use the official town and county resources on this page to reach the clerk, court, assessment, public-records, and Freedom of Information request pages serving residents and researchers.
+Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

-The Florida Sunshine Law plays a vital role in promoting transparency within government operations in Atlantis.
+Law enforcement in Atlantis is managed primarily by the Atlantis Police Department, which is dedicated to upholding public safety and positive community relations.
+Arrest records and criminal records in Florida are governed by state laws, allowing residents to access certain information while ensuring privacy protections are in place.
+The Florida Sunshine Law is part of promoting transparency within government operations in Atlantis.
 Residents seeking public records can benefit from various services offered by the Florida Clerk of Courts, which maintains vital records such as birth, death, and marriage certificates.
 Property records can be accessed through the Palm Beach County Property Appraiser's office, providing detailed information on land ownership and property assessments.
-Furthermore, court records for civil and criminal cases are available through the Superior Court, ensuring that residents can stay informed about legal proceedings that may affect them or their community.
-This commitment to transparency and accessibility reflects Atlantis's dedication to serving its citizens and fostering an informed populace.
+Court records for civil and criminal cases are available through the Circuit Court, ensuring that residents can stay informed about legal proceedings that may affect them or their community.
+This commitment to transparency and accessibility reflects Atlantis's dedication to serving its citizens and an informed populace.

 Atlantis, Florida Public Records & Government Resources